vlandham/gates_bubbles/README.md

 And you should see your bubbles!

+## Remove the Google Analytics Code!

+Because this same code is used to run the live version on my site, I (perhaps foolishly) added my own Google Analytics code to the index.html page.

+If you build anything with this - and that thing gets put on the internet, just try to remember to change the GA code down at the bottom of the page.
+At least you could remove the GA call.

 ## Things to consider

 Here are a few things that may be issues for you, or may not be